NeilJustice/ZenUnitAndMetalMock/README.md

 ![Linux Jenkins Jobs](Screenshots/Linux/LinuxJenkinsJobs.png)

-### Windows Jenkins Jobs Which Build and Cppcheck ZenUnit and MetalMock's C++ Code and SonarQube Scan ZenUnit and MetalMock's Python Code
+### Windows Jenkins Jobs Which Build and Cppcheck ZenUnit and MetalMock's C++ Code and Mypy-Flake8-Pylint-SonarQube ZenUnit and MetalMock's Python Code

 A Jenkins Blue Ocean build pipeline builds the following ZenUnit and MetalMock Jenkins jobs on Windows 10 with Visual Studio 2019: